dwunderl/wunder-foam/nflscheduling.md

 # Nfl Scheduling

-nsTodo
+**To Do**
 - Get backward working like it used to
   - Find metric mix that works for backward, then try for forward
 - Test backward and forward without forced games